GoogleCloudDataproc/cloud-dataproc/gcloud/README.md

 The workflow centers around these main scripts:

-*   **`bin/audit-dpgce`**: Queries the live cloud environment to discover deployed resources and updates the local SQLite state cache.
+*   **`bin/audit-dpgce`**: Queries the live cloud environment to discover deployed resources and updates the local SQLite state cache (`${GCLOUD_DIR}/.state/state.db`).
 Typically called automatically by other scripts, but can be run manually to inspect the current state.

 *   **`bin/create-dpgce`**: The idempotent creation script.
-It runs an audit, then creates only the resources that are defined in `env.json` and the passed flags but are missing in the cloud.
-    *   It **does not** delete or modify existing resources.
-    *   If a cluster exists but doesn't match the image type (e.g., `--custom` is passed but a standard image is found), it will **not** modify the cluster.
-    *   Flags like `--nat-egress` or `--private` control the desired network architecture.
+It runs an audit, stores the provided flags (e.g., `--custom`, `--nat-egress`) in the state cache, then generates and executes a plan to create any resources that are missing to achieve the desired state.
+It does not delete or modify existing resources if they are already present.

 *   **`bin/destroy-dpgce`**: The teardown script.
 It audits the environment and then de-provisions all discovered resources in a safe dependency order.
 Uses the state cache to know what to delete.
+Add `--force` to also delete GCS buckets and SWP policies/certificate authorities.

-*   **`bin/recreate-cluster.sh`**: Utility script to quickly delete and recreate just the Dataproc cluster VMs within an *already existing* environment.
+*   **`bin/recreate-cluster.sh`**: Utility script to quickly delete and recreate just the Dataproc cluster VMs.
+It loads the *last used* flags (`--custom`, `--nat-egress`, etc.) from the `${GCLOUD_DIR}/.state/state.db` to ensure the cluster is recreated with the same configuration.
 Useful for testing changes to init actions or cluster properties without tearing down the whole network.

 *   **`bin/ssh-m [node-index] [command...]`**: SSHes into the master node.
 Without arguments, it opens a shell.
 With arguments, it runs the command on the master node.
 Defaults to the first master (`-m`).
 If a number is provided as the first argument, it targets that index in an HA cluster (e.g., `bash bin/ssh-m 1` for `-m-1`).